Delegate app registration permissions in Microsoft Entra ID

 Tips when creating and using custom roles for delegating application management:

-- Custom roles only grant access in the most current app registration blades of the Azure portal.
+- Custom roles only grant access in the most current app registration blades of the Microsoft Entra admin center.
 They do not grant access in the legacy app registrations blades.

 - App registrations the user has access to using role assignments only show up in the ‘All applications’ tab on the App registration page.
 They do not show up in the ‘Owned applications’ tab.